-Step 3: Install new drive
+Step 3: Install new drive (24-drive)

-Install a new drive to replace the failed one.
+You install a new drive to replace the failed one.
 Install the replacement drive as soon as possible after removing the failed drive.
 Otherwise, there is a risk that the equipment might overheat.